 My favorite color is blue or green, depends on the day.
 I think that mint and mushrooms taste horrible, and I can’t imagine what they’d taste like together.
 Doctor Who is boring.
 Soccer is even more boring to the point of inducing depression.
-These are all opinions, meaning that evidence, especially the scientific kind, probably could not be found to support them.
-Except for soccer.
-I know there’s evidence somewhere that supports my beliefs.
+These are all my opinions, meaning that evidence, especially the scientific kind, probably could not be found to support any of them (see Note 1).

 Opinions may be unique to me alone or massively shared across the general populations but they all have one thing in common – they cannot be verified by evidence, except that I believe them.

 When I write about scientific facts, I spend hours searching and actually reading sources (there’s something novel, because I have an opinion that most people don’t read beyond headlines).
 I see where the evidence leads me.
-Of course, I’m not going to spend a lifetime reading every article about evolution, because there must be millions of articles published about it.
+Of course, I’m not going to spend a lifetime reading every article about evolution, because there must be literally millions of articles published about it.
 The scientific consensus on evolution is well established, and who am I to provide any evidence contradicting it.
-I’m not an arrogant narcissist who thinks their rhetoric contradicts said fact.
+I’m not an arrogant narcissist who thinks my own rhetoric contradicts said facts about evolution.

 There are many other areas of science that are factual: